About Digital Insight Corporation

-NCR’s products don’t “ka-ching” anymore, but the company still registers with people and money.
+NCR's products don't "ka-ching" anymore, but the company still registers with people and money.
 Born in the 1880s as National Cash Register, NCR is a leading maker of ATMs, point-of-sale (POS) terminals, bar code scanners, and related printer consumables such as paper and ink.
 The company develops financial services software for transactions in banking, retail, travel, and hospitality.
-NCR's services segment provides maintenance and support, as well as professional services such as systems integration and managed services.
-NCR does business in more than 180 countries with international customers generating half of its sales.
-Add it all up and NCR’s products enable more than 550 million transactions a day.
+NCR does business in around 140 countries with international customers generating half of its sales.
+As of 2019, reorganized their operating segments into: Banking, Retail, Hospitality and Other.

 The US is NCR's largest market, accounting for about 50% of sales.
 Europe and the AMEA (Asia, Middle East, and Africa) region account for more than 25% of revenue while the Asia/Pacific region – including Japan – generates about 15% of revenue.

-NCR spreads its manufacturing operations around the world, placing them in low-cost regions that are close to suppliers and customers.
-Its manufacturing facilities are in the US, Brazil, Hungary, China, and India.
+The Atlanta, Georgia-based NCR spreads its manufacturing operations around the world, placing them in low-cost regions that are close to suppliers and customers.
+Its manufacturing facilities are in the US, Brazil, Hungary, Mexico, China, and India.

 Sales and Marketing

 NCR's products and services are marketed primarily through a direct sales force, although it also taps a network of distributors and resellers.
-The company’s revenue breakdown of revenue by customer type is: Banking, about 50%, retail, nearly 35%, hospitality, more than 10%, and other, 5%.
+The company's revenue breakdown of revenue by customer type is: Banking, about 50%, retail, more than 35%, hospitality, more than 10%, and other, 5%.

 NCR's revenue has been relatively flat for the past five years as it has tried to generate more revenue from software and services and rely less on hardware.